-Whether you are looking at refinancing, throwing extra money at your loans, or just trying your best to manage them, it’s a major win if you just have a plan for how you are going to deal with your debt moving forward.
+Whether you are looking at refinancing (Credible is the only company I trust for checking for lower interest rates), throwing extra money at your loans, or just trying your best to manage them, it's a major win if you just have a plan for how you are going to deal with your debt moving forward.

 2. You've started to surround yourself with the right people

 I don't know if it's the same thing for everyone else, but my idea of having a good time has slowly shifted from staying out late and hanging out with friends to sitting my old-ish butt at home, relaxing, and trying to go to bed earlier.